PISAresearch/pisa/dataregistry/EIP-Draft.md

 ## DataShard

 Each DataShard has a minimum life-span and it stores a list of data records.
-All functions can ONLY be executed by the owner of this contract - which should be the DataRegistry.
+All functions can ONLY be executed by the owner of this contract - which should be the LogRegistry.

 #### Storing data